What An Influencer DoesBy Lisa J Lickel

 Offer to write a book review for your local newspaper.
 Offer to write (or use one from the author) an article or press release.

-Add the book to your list of favorites on social networking sites such as Facebook, Shoutlife, Author's Den, and Goodreads, and post about the book to your friends.
+Add the book to your list of favorites on social networking sites such as Facebook and its many groups, Shoutlife, Author’s Den, and Goodreads, and post about the book to your friends.

 Ask your public library to order a copy of the book for their shelves.
 If your church has a library, ask the librarian to add it to the acquisitions list or offer to donate a copy.